ipta/pulsar-clock-corrections/T2runtime/clock/gbt2gps.clk.md

 Thus these can be expected to be fully up to date.
 Please see the GBT clock corrections file entry for further details.

+If questions arise about the original data, contact Ryan S. Lynch
+<rlynch@nrao.edu>.

+If questions arise about the conversion, contact Anne Archibald
+<anne.archibald@newcastle.ac.uk>.

 |     |     |
 |:--- |:--- |
 | File | `T2runtime/clock/gbt2gps.clk` |